vladimirzeth/IT-Portfolio/active-directory-lab/documentation/ad-recurring-account-locked-out.md

 ---

-### 2. Identify Source of Lockout
+### 2. Analyze Lockout Details

 - Open Event ID 4740 details
+- Review available event fields such as:
+  - Target User Name
+  - Target Domain Name
-- Check **Caller Computer Name**
+  - Computer (Domain Controller)

 ![Caller Computer](https://github.com/vladimirzeth/IT-Portfolio/blob/main/active-directory-lab/screenshots/HD-AD-002-Computer-Name.png?raw=true)

-> Note: In this lab setup, only one client machine is used, so the same computer name appears repeatedly.
+> Note: In this lab environment, the **Caller Computer Name field is not present**.
-> In real environments, multiple devices may appear here.
+> The source of the lockout was determined through controlled testing using a single domain-joined client machine.
+>
+> In real-world environments, the **Caller Computer Name** field is used to identify the exact device causing the lockout, which may include multiple systems.

 ---